Faisal4119/Health-Chatbot/README.md

 # Health Chatbot

 This project is a health chatbot application that leverages advanced natural language processing (NLP) techniques and the LLaMA 3.2 model via Ollama.
 The chatbot allows users to ask health-related questions and provides informative responses.
 Note that this chatbot is not a substitute for professional medical advice.
-Disclaimer: This chatbot is not a substitute for professional medical advice, diagnosis, or treatment.
+-Disclaimer: This chatbot is not a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of qualified healthcare professionals for your medical concerns.

 ## Features